devlegend524/devlegend524/readme.md

 ### :woman_technologist: About Me :
     As a full-stack developer, I have gained the ability to understand the unique needs of clients and deliver projects on time.
-  - :telescope: I’m working as a Web Developer and contributing to frontend and backend for building web applications.
+  - :telescope: I’m working as a Full Stack Developer and contributing to frontend and backend for building web & blockchain applications.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: .

 - :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.